Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

-First we show that for $u_1 u_2 u_3 \neq 0$, $s \neq 0$, $\pm 1$ any solution of equations (E) is a solution of our problem.
-In fact, equations (E) have been derived for $su_1 u_2 u_3 \neq 0$ from the equation that expression (D) equals~$0$, and two other analogous equations, which respectively express linear dependence of rows I/1, I/2, I/3, II/$i$ $(i = 1,2,3)$ of matrix~(C).
-For $s \neq 0$, $\pm 1$ the determinant of the matrix formed by the first three elements of rows I/1, I/2, I/3 is not $0$, cf.\ 3).
-Hence (E) expresses linear dependence of rows II/1, II/2, II/3 on the linearly independent rows I/1, I/2, I/3 (observe that already their first three elements form linearly independent vectors).
-Hence (E) implies that the rank of (C) is $\leq 3$, thus that the four column vectors of (C) are linearly dependent.
-However, at this linear dependence the fourth column vector must have a non-zero coefficient, since the first three column vectors are linearly independent (their first three elements already forming linearly independent vectors).
-This just means solvability of the equations represented by (C),thus of our original equations.
-(Recall that the equations represented by matrix (C) have been obtained from our original equations (I/1),\dots, (II/3) by multiplying each equation by some non-zero factor and then multiplying the right-hand sides simultaneously by some non-zero factor, which is an equivalent transformation.)
+First we show that, for $u_1 u_2 u_3 \neq 0$ and $s \neq 0$, $\pm 1$, any solution of equations (D) is a solution of our equations for matrix (B).
+In fact, equations (D) have been derived for $su_1 u_2 u_3 \neq 0$ from the equation that expression (C) equals~$0$, and from two other analogous equations.
+These express linear dependence of rows I/1, I/2, I/3 and II/$i$ $(i = 1,2,3)$ of matrix~(B), resp.
+For $s \neq 0$, $\pm 1$ the determinant of the matrix formed by the first three entries of rows I/1, I/2 and I/3 is not $0$, cf.\ {\bf{(3)}}.
+Hence (D) expresses linear dependence of rows II/1, II/2 and II/3 on the linearly independent rows I/1, I/2 and I/3.
+(Observe that already their first three entries form linearly independent row vectors.)
+Hence (D) implies that the rank of (B) is at most $3$, thus that the four column vectors of (B) are linearly dependent.
+However, {\it{at this linear dependence the fourth column vector must have a non-zero coefficient}}.
+Namely the first three column vectors are linearly independent.
+(Their first three entries already form linearly independent column vectors.) {\it{This just means that our equations have a solution for ${\bold{b}}$ (for matrix {\rm{(B)}})}}.